dnnsharp/action-grid-guide/en/data-sources/custom-data-sources.md

 * **Available Fields**

   These are shown in Action Grid admin.
-They can be reordered or turned off by administrators so they don’t appear in admin UI.
+They can be reordered or turned off by administrators so they don't appear in admin UI.

 * **Data**